Monthly Archives: November 2011

 NOVEMBER 22, 2011-When a defective product has harmed so many people and cost so many lives, the settlement numbers are huge too.
 Now the U.S. Justice Department says it has settled its civil case with Merck, the pharmaceutical giant that aggressively marketed Vioxx (Rofecoxib) making it a blockbuster drug.

-Dallas photographer and artist, Hal Samples’ name is synonymous with the trendy, downtown Dallas art district.
-His gallery was named Best Art Gallery in Dallas in 2009 and his photographs, film work, and documentaries have taken him around the world and provided an income most artists hope to achieve.
+Mesh Medical Device news Desk, November 21, 2011 ~ Dallas photographer and artist, Hal Samples’ name is synonymous with the trendy, downtown Dallas art district.
+His gallery was named Best Art Gallery in Dallas in 2009 and his photographs, film work, and documentaries have taken him around the world and provided an income most [continue reading…]

 Editors Note* – I first interviewed Suzanne McClain, 45, in March 2009 and she became part of the series of reports for Injuryboard.com .
 She is not just a mesh-injured woman but has spent hours digging into the FDA’s files to research the predicates for the devices currently on the market.